 With whom did you study at SAIC or who influenced you?

 I had a lot of great teachers at SAIC.
-To name a few, I really enjoyed studying with Hennie Reynders, Helen Maria Nugent, Jim Termeer, Anders Nereim, Thomas Kong, Thomas Aleman, Carl Ray Miller, Ben Nicholson, Linda Keane, Cindy Coleman, Tristan Sterk, Peter Exeley, Paul Tebben, Mike Newman, Dan Tornheim.
+To name a few, I really enjoyed studying with Hennie Reynders, Helen Maria Nugent, Jim TerMeer, Anders Nereim, Thomas Kong, Thomas Aleman, Carl Ray Miller, Ben Nicholson, Linda Keane, Cindy Coleman, Tristan Sterk, Peter Exley, Paul Tebben, Mike Newman, and Dan Tornheim.
 All really solid people with different perspectives on design and life.